J1nwenWang/j1nwenwang.github.io/pages/1_homepage.md

 ## News

 ---
+* I am invited to serve on the TPC of USENIX VehiclesSec 2025!

 * Our paper "Adapbox: Adaptive sandboxing in medical systems with ebpf" was accepted by [AACD'2024](https://aacd24.github.io).
 Congratulations to Sinyin!

 * Our paper "An Empirical Study of Performance Interference: Timing Violation Patterns and Impacts" was accepted by [RTAS'2024](https://2024.rtas.org).
 Congratulations to Ao!